go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 For simple usage, you can use a reverse proxy to rewrite & serve static contents from Gitea's raw file URLs.

-And there are already available third-party services like [pages server](https://codeberg.org/Codeberg/pages-server) that can provide the required functionality.
+And there is already available third-party services like [pages server](https://codeberg.org/Codeberg/pages-server) or a [caddy plugin](https://github.com/42wim/caddy-gitea) that can provide the required functionality.

 ## Active user vs login prohibited user